hansogj/maybe/README.md

-# maybe-for-sure
+# maybe

 A lightweight stream-like maybe/or else monad for typescript. `maybe(val).valueOr(other)` grant you no unexpected undefined and hence allows you to write you TS-code in a more fluid way, skipping some of those if-else nestings.

 _Maybe_ also provides some useful filters and chaining into object structures ie